George Nolfi

 George Nolfi (born June 10, 1968) is an American filmmaker.
 He made his directorial debut in 2011 with sci-fi action, romance thriller, The Adjustment Bureau starring Matt Damon and Emily Blunt.

-Nolfi's work has been known to blend genres and employ tones ranging from serious to comedic.
-His stories often have protagonists who are exceptional at what they do; touch on central themes of philosophy, the human condition or world politics; and convey some form of social commentary.

 Early life

 Nolfi was born in Boston.
 He graduated summa cum laude from Princeton University, earning a bachelor's degree in public policy and was awarded a Marshall Scholarship to Oxford University where he studied philosophy.
 He then entered the PhD program in political science at UCLA with an eye toward a career in government and academia.